krdprog/hfr-sinatra/README.md

-# Sitnatra application from Head First Ruby book
+# Sinatra application from Head First Ruby book

-This Sitnatra application work with YAML::Store for save and read data.
+This Sinatra application work with YAML::Store for save and read data.

 Start application in console:
 ```bash